tscode/MNDino/README.md

 * When this tool is activated, drag-and-dropping from a start point A to an end point B will create an automatic segmentation that seperates A from B.
 * The region corresponding to the A-segment will be added to the current mask.
 * Typically, A will therefore be placed on a feature while B will be placed on the background you want to seperate the feature from.
+* Scrolling while in the segmentation tool will grow or shrink the masks in the image under the mouse cursor.

 #### Variables
 * Different widgets can load different quantities in a variable store that operates in the background.